ebruchez/public/Comic books.md

     - A bit difficult to judge: it's not terrible, and the original idea is good, but there are few surprises and the story lacks atmosphere.
 - 2017-04-13: Lefranc, Tome 26: Mission Antarctique
     - tags: #reread
-- 2017-04-08: Yoko Tsuno l'intégrale, volume 3: A la poursuite du temps
+- 2017-04-08: Yoko Tsuno l'intégrale, tome 3: A la poursuite du temps
     - 2007 (intégrale)
     - La spirale du temps
         - tags: #reread